 Team management isn’t a piece of cake.
 In fact, bringing one to the workplace when introducing yourself to a new team as a manager won’t have a major impact on whether your team ultimately delivers results.
 While a cake may not be a bad idea to start on a friendly note, it does not suffice.

 What you do in the first few weeks and months in a leadership position, will eventually have an impact on the team’s ability to achieve goals.
 At some point, you’ll start to wonder what steps should have been taken to steer your team for success from the very first day of your shared journey.
+Let’s start with the basics and move to more sophisticated circumstances.

 Four Contexts for Introducing Yourself as a Manager